adedaryorh/Ecommerce_API/README.md

 Technologies Used

-Go (Gin Framework): Used to build a high-performance RESTful API.
+1. Go (Gin Framework): Used to build a high-performance RESTful API.

-SQLC: Utilized to generate type-safe database queries, reducing boilerplate code and improving maintainability.
+2. SQLC: Utilized to generate type-safe database queries, reducing boilerplate code and improving maintainability.

-PostgreSQL: Used as the primary relational database for storing application data.
+3. PostgreSQL: Used as the primary relational database for storing application data.

-Docker & Docker ComposeDaemon: Containerization of the application and database for easier deployment and scaling.
+4. Docker & Docker Compose: Containerization of the application and database for easier deployment and scaling.

-Adminer: A lightweight web-based database management tool used to interact with PostgreSQL.
+5. Adminer: A lightweight web-based database management tool that interacts with PostgreSQL.

-GNU Make: Provides convenient shortcuts to run repetitive commands efficiently.
+5. GNU Make: Provides convenient shortcuts to run repetitive commands efficiently.

-Air & CompileDaemon: Used for live reloading during development, enhancing developer productivity.
+6. Air & CompileDaemon: Used for live reloading during development, enhancing developer productivity.

-dbdiagram.io: Used to design and visualize the database schema structure.
+7. dbdiagram.io: Used to design and visualize the database schema structure.

 Prerequisites